pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 {{< tabsection >}}
   Not available
 {{< /tabsection >}}

-Update
-This class presents two different update methods: update() and updatePartially(). update()
-This method updates a data item.
-As input parameters, it requires the correlationId and an item to be updated.
-It returns a PostgrePersistence object containing the updated record.

 ##### Update

 This class presents two different update methods: update() and update_partially().